Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 Acknowledging or closing an incoming call alert

-When an on-call roster answers the call, Opsgenie automatically acknowledges the incoming call alert and stops sending notification.
+When an on-call team member answers the call, Opsgenie automatically acknowledges the incoming call alert and stops sending notifications.

-If the caller hangs up the call before any on-call roster can answer, the alert will be closed automatically, and the notifications will stop again.
+If the caller hangs up the call before any on-call team member can answer, the alert will be closed automatically, and the notifications will stop again.

-There three methods you can select for incoming call notifications;
+There are three methods you can select for incoming call notifications;

-Default notification – Notifies the on-call rosters immediately when Opsgenie receives the call.
+Default notification – Notifies the on-call team members immediately when Opsgenie receives the call.

 Delayed notification – Notifies if the call is not answered in a certain amount of minutes defined by you.
 This method is used to avoid notifications for misplaced calls.